tungthtran/ambry/Future-Work.md

 ### Authorization/Authentication
 We currently support encryption between servers and between frontend and servers.
 However, we would need to introduce authorization and authentication for clients.
 This would depend on the container/bucket work.
 Once that is done, we would need to introduce a way to define acls and enforce them.

+### Erasure Coding
+Media access patterns make any object cold over time.
+They are hardly accessed and occupy more space.
+We would need to erasure code these objects to ensure we can get almost the same data durability with lesser replicas.
+A good option would be to erasure code at the partition level.
+We should investigate different erasure code algorithms and identify the best fit for the system.